By Griff Wigley, on January 13th, 2011

 Brian,

-I love the D. Brief and the opportunities our senior leadership gives us to hear not just direction, but insights as well.
+I love the slide first seo and the opportunities our senior leadership gives us to hear not just direction, but insights as well.
 Thanks for everything you do and how you lead!
 Keep on doing what you do!

 Gerald Wilkie